delvtech/frontend-monorepo/docs/Style-Guide.md

 ```

 - Use sentance case for text in buttons and other actionable components.
-- Use ttag instead of plain text for any copy.
+- Use ttag instead of plain text for any user-facing copy.

 # Styling